zach042/ece-296-final-project-seizure-detector/README.md

 Before I could even think about isolating frequencies, I had to consider how I would collect XYZ data.
 I decided that I would keep track of a list of values, and set my sights on a 50Hz sample rate, as I knew that in order to analyze a frequency, you must have sampled at double that frequency from ECE 260.
 I decided to store 10 seconds of 50Hz data, but really wasn't sure what the best way to do this on a microcontroller was considering its limited power and memory.
 Initially I used a list, but learned that the array module was much more efficient for this purpose, and decided to use that instead.
 I then drafted a simple xyz buffer solution where a while True loop continuosuly recoreded the XYZ accelerometer data in their own respective buffers.

 The next real challenge I had to work through was figuring out what method I should use to isolate the strength of Seizure band frequencies.
 This first requried me to research what frequencies are generally considerede to be within the seizure band and which frequencies are not.
 I had to look through multiple reseaerch papers, and often got confused if the researchers were discussing ECG frequency or accelerometer frequency.
-Anyone attempting to recreate this project and reserach on their own time should ensure they too make this distinction while researching.
+Anyone attempting to recreate this project and reseaerch on their own time should ensure they too make this distinction while researching.
 I learned largely through YouTube videos that a primary way computer isolate frequencies is with a Full Fourier Transform, where all frequencies within a noisy signal are isolated and assigned strength values.
 I did more research and learned about Discrete Fourier Transforms, particularly, the Goertzel DFT, a commonly used Fourier Transform which allows one to isolate only a select batch of desired frequency strengths.
 I decided this was the perfect method because it would allow the Pico to analyze frequency strengths efficiently without having to spend time analyzing frequencies I was unconcerned with.

 Implementing the Goertzel algorithm in code was actually quite difficult, as the online resources were slimmer than I had expected.
 I based my initial iteration on the example listed on Wikipedia, and it appeared to work well enough, but was very slow, as I had started out running three seperate Goertzel equations, as I originally thought I needed to use one per axis.
 As I had tested an implementation of a multi frequency Goertzel, I learned that my implementation was simply too slow to analyze 3 seperate axes at once by Goertzel over multiple frequencies.
 In the process of reaching this point I had also solved many other minor issues such as whether or not I needed to use a circular buffer for frequency analysis and how I can better optimize the Goertzel algorithm generally.